tum-ens/pyCLARA/doc/implementation.rst

    source/kmeans_functions
    source/max_p_functions

-For the hierarchical clustering of the transmission network, use the following scripts:
+For the hierarchical clustering of the transmission network, use the following script:

 .. toctree::
    :maxdepth: 3

-   source/clustering_transmission
-   source/connecting_transmission_islands
+   source/lines_clustering_functions

-Helping functions for the models are included in ``helping_functions.py``, ``spatial_functions.py``, and ``util.py``.
+Helping functions for the models are included in ``spatial_functions.py``, and ``util.py``.

 .. toctree::
    :maxdepth: 3

-   source/helping_functions
    source/spatial_functions
    source/util